-- Use of silos: have you optimized your internal structure to build silos?
-This classification of your content by theme, more or less hermetic, can improve the SEO of a site in some cases.
+- Use of silos: have you optimised your internal structure to build silos?
+This classification of your content by theme, more or less hermetic, can improve the SEO of a site in certain cases.

-Even if this technique could have been classified in the "links" part of the SEO pyramid, the internal mesh improves the structure of the site.
+Although this technique could have been classified in the "links" part of the SEO pyramid, internal linking improves the structure of the site.

-As a reminder, internal meshing is the act of creating links within your content that point to other pages or articles on your site.
+As a reminder, internal linking is the creation of links within your content that point to other pages or articles on your site.

-This technique is easy to implement and provides good results.
+This technique is easy to implement and gives good results.

-Moreover, the silo structures are based on the internal mesh of the site.
-The main idea is to optimize the links between articles/pages of the same theme (section).
+Moreover, the silo structures are based on the internal networking of the site.
+The main idea is to optimise the links between articles/pages of the same theme (topic).

-Feel free to improve the links between your pages and articles.
+So don't hesitate to improve the links between your pages and articles.
 Don't forget to edit your old articles to insert links to your new ones.
-We don't often take the time to do it and yet it's essential!
+We don't often take the time to do this and yet it is essential!

 2 - The contents of the site

-Beyond the technical part of setting up a good site structure, another factor is just as important to position yourself in search results: the site's content.
+In addition to the technical part, which allows you to set up a good site structure, another factor is just as important to position yourself well in the search results: the site content.

-We can never repeat it enough: publish good content and your SEO strategy is half won!
+We can't repeat it enough: publish good content and your SEO strategy is halfway to success!

 As you probably know, Google favours quality content.
-When he proposes a page or article on his results, he should be "proud" of it.
+When it proposes a page or an article on its results, it must be able to be "proud" of it.

 Would you recommend a bad plumber or electrician to a friend?
-Certainly not!
-Well, neither does Google!
+I certainly would not!
+Well, neither would Google!

-When Google indexes your content, it "reads" your texts (robots scan the source code of your pages and articles) and determines if they are of quality using many criteria.
+When Google indexes your content, it "reads" your texts (the robots scan the source code of your pages and articles) and determines whether they are of good quality thanks to numerous criteria.
 Then it defines a position for your result.

 Your texts must be original and unique in every sense of the word.

-Obviously, you will not copy and paste texts you have found on another site.
+Obviously, you should not copy and paste texts you have found on another site.
 Even if you change a few words or sentences, it will be quickly spotted and you could be punished.

-Beyond plagiarism, you must be careful with Duplicate Content within your site itself (content duplicated internally).
+In addition to plagiarism, you must be careful with Duplicate Content within your site (duplicated content within your site).

-It is only by knowing the WordPress operation that we understand that the CMS duplicates our content in a native way.
-This can be avoided to a large extent with extensions such as Yoast or SEOPress but also by encoding some files within a children's theme.
+It is only by knowing the how WordPress works that we understand that the CMS duplicates our content natively.
+This can be avoided to a large extent with extensions such as Yoast or SEOPress but also by coding certain files within a child theme.

-For example, if you are the sole author of your site, the authors' archive page will be a full copy of your blog page.
-Since these two pages offer the same content on 2 different URLs, we talk about Duplicate Content.
+For example, if you are the only author of your site, the author archive page will be a complete copy of your blog page.
+Since these two pages offer the same content on two different URLs, this is called Duplicate Content.

-Be sure to correct this type of error as soon as possible.
+Please make sure that you correct this kind of mistake as soon as possible.

 2.2 - Keywords and semantics

-We cannot write for the web as we would for the print media.
-It is essential to optimize your texts and content for a targeted request.
+You cannot write for the web as you would for the print media.
+It is essential to optimise your texts and content for a targeted query.

-This requires the strategic choice of keywords and the use of extended semantics.
+This is achieved through the strategic choice of keywords and the use of extended semantics.

-How could Google offer your page or article on a request entered by the user if its content is not optimized in this way?
+How can Google suggest your page or article on a query entered by the Internet user if its content is not optimised in this sense?

-Your content must meet a specific need and must go around the issue.
-If you only offer useless and interest-free information, the user will leave immediately, which will increase your rebound rate and reduce the average time spent on your site.
+Your content must meet a precise need and must cover the whole issue.
+If you only offer useless and uninteresting information, the user will leave immediately, which will increase your bounce rate and decrease the average time spent on your site.

 So make sure you write useful and rich texts that send good signals to Google.
-Of course, rich content is much longer (in number of words) than poor content, which is still a quality criterion to be taken care of.
+Of course, rich content is much longer (in terms of number of words) than poor content, which is another quality criterion to take care of.

 2.4 - Structured content

-In addition to all the above, your content must be structured, readable and digestible for your readers:
+In addition to the above, your content must be structured, readable and digestible for your readers:

 - Use bulleted or numbered lists

-In short, all this will help the reader not to "pick up the phone" and will allow Google's robots to better understand your content.
+In short, all this will help the reader to stay on task and allow Google's robots to better understand your content.

 2.5 - Frequency of publication

-This is a painful subject...
+This is a painful topic...
 The frequency of publication certainly plays a role in Google's algorithm.

-Even if nothing is proven, we notice that the more we publish, the more traffic increases.
+Even if nothing is proven, we notice that the more we publish, the more traffic we get.
 It's a kind of virtuous circle.

-To put all the assets on your side, it is recommended to publish regularly: ideally weekly or monthly if you can't do otherwise.
+To be on the safe side, it is recommended that you publish regularly: weekly ideally or monthly if you can't do otherwise.

-This is why the question of keeping a blog within your showcase site or e-commerce site becomes obvious to most commercial companies that have digitized.
-I don't know of any major brand that doesn't have a very active blog or news feed.
+That's why the question of having a blog as part of your storefront or e-commerce site is becoming obvious to most commercial businesses that have gone digital.
+I don't know of any major brand that doesn't have a blog or a very active news feed.

-How can I win new keywords without regularly publishing blog articles?
-WordPress is precisely the ideal solution to create a showcase site or e-commerce with a blog section.
+How can you gain new keywords without publishing regular blog posts?
+WordPress is the ideal solution for creating a showcase or e-commerce site with a blog section.

-However, blogging requires a lot of time, personal investment and knowledge.
-This is why the web writing market is booming: web editor, SEO editor, storyteller etc.
+However, keeping a blog requires a lot of time, personal investment and knowledge.
+That's why the market for web writing is booming: web writer, SEO writer, storyteller etc.

 2.6 - Many other criteria...

-All the points listed so far are already a good starting point to optimize your content in order to improve your SEO.
+All the points listed so far are already a good starting point for optimising your content to improve your SEO.

-Many other criteria can be taken into account, such as: the images used, the alternative text, external links, anchors, comments from your readers, etc.
+Many other criteria can be taken into account, such as: images used, alternative text, external links, anchors, comments from your readers etc.

 3 - The link strategy